Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 Navigate to `http://127.0.0.1/unleash` to validate that Unleash is running.

-## Build and Run the Flask App
+## Build and Run the App
-This flask app has a feature flag coded into it called `EnableStaticContent`.
+This app has a feature flag coded into it called `EnableStaticContent`.

 ```
 docker build -t app . && docker run -d --name app --network agardner-net app